iamdhrutipatel/BreasTest/README.md

 #### 4. After fireing the queries, at the end of all the algorithms we will be able to predict if the diagnosis is malignant or benign.

 ## Results
-The least square method was used to estimate the model, and the following Minitab results were obtained.
 Algorithm | Accuracy
 ------------ | -------------
 Logistic Regression | 96.49%